 It’s very nice to have clear photos throughout the book of the finished elements, too.
 This particular little guy comes from my absolutely favorite blanket in the book, “Mary Had a Little Lamb” – so, so cute!

 At the end of the book, you’ll find in one place all the detailed diagrams for the construction of the blankets.
 These instructions take you step-by-step through the whole assembly process for the various styles of blankets in the book.
 Now, I’m not an avid seamstress (I “get by” when it comes to sewing), but I have no problem reading these instructions and understanding exactly what to do, to finish the blanket.
 They are very clear and accessible instructions.

 You’ll also find a lovely stitch dictionary in the back of the book.
-I’ve become used to Country Bumpkin’s step-by-step photos in their stitch instructions, so I was particularly surprised and enchanted with these graphic illustrations of the individual stitches.
+I’ve become used to Inspiration Magazine’s step-by-step photos in their stitch instructions, so I was particularly surprised and enchanted with these graphic illustrations of the individual stitches.
 They’re so pretty!